RESOURCES (SOME OF MY FAVORITE):

-Fish sauce is a salty sauce like soy or Worchestershire that adds an umami flavor (translates to satisfying like bacon) to lots of dishes.
+Fish sauce is a salty sauce like soy or Worcestershire that adds an umami flavor (translates to satisfying like bacon) to lots of dishes.
 You can substitute 3 parts fish sauce for 1 part salt.
 So if the recipe calls for 1 teaspoon of salt, just use 3 teaspoons of fish sauce instead.

 WHEN TO ADD SPICES:

-Other spices are larger and don’t really pentrate food.
+Other spices are larger and don’t really penetrate food.
 They also tend to diffuse with heat and liquid and lose their flavor.
 You should add other spices toward the end of the cooking process.

 Butter, Shortening, and Margarine